Optimizing Our Animal's Immune Response

 is a powerful immune system activator that has the ability to boost the

-immune system in an entirely different way."
+immune system in an entirely different way and has been a remarkable addition to

 Question to Dr. Falconer: does vaccination (or over-vaccination)